Bake it or throw it on the grill. Either way works when making Baked Swordfish with Olive Relish. Be sure to buy swordfish from the US.

 Capers are the unripened flower buds of Capparis spinosa, a prickly, perennial plant that is native to the Mediterranean and some parts of Asia.

-After the buds are harvested, they are dried in the sun, then pickled in vinegar, brine, or salt.
+After the buds are harvested, they are dried in the sun and then pickled in vinegar, brine, or salt.
 The curing brings out their tangy lemony flavor, I think of them as a cross between a dill pickle and a green olive.

 The size of the buds ranges from tiny (about the size of a baby petite green pea) up to the size of a small olive.
-The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price-tag.
-Larger capers are stronger in flavor and less aromatic.
+The smallest variety from the South of France, called nonpareil, is the most prized and comes with an equally notable price tag.
+Larger capers are more robust in flavor and less aromatic.

-If you are thinking about serving this with a glass of wine, together, the texture of the fish and the savory toppings puts this dish into the heavy-bodied category of wine pairing theory making it perfect with a Super Tuscan or Chianti.
+Because it is fish, you might think this dish requires white wine.
+As I explain in my article, How to Serve Red Wine with Fish, this is not necessarily true.
+Both the texture of the fish and the savory tapenade puts it into the "heavy-bodied" category of wine pairing theory which makes it perfect with a Super Tuscan or Chianti.

 Ingredients